 3) You will receive access to the zoom for each of the sessions.

-OFFER TO RINPOCHE
+OFFERING DANA TO RINPOCHE

-As this is an online event, you can make the offering of Dana to Rinpoche here
+As this is an online event, you can make the offering of Dana to Rinpoche here.

 Khentrul Rinpoché Jamphel Lodrö is the founder and spiritual director of Dzokden.
 Rinpoche is the author of Unveiling Your Sacred Truth, The Great Middle Way: Clarifying the Jonang View of Other-Emptiness, A Happier Life, and The Hidden Treasure of the Profound Path.